GOD’S LIVINGROOM

 The problem is; the likes of the somewhat dubiously very Chinese quality Huawei who ARE with their VoIP taking over the world and squeezing the tripe out of the bandwidth just because they ‘technically’ can and as if another 100 billion people are about to join the population within weeks – all with mobile phones.
 This must be a cultural thing rather than technical and a natural fear of mass over population.
 The others follow suit because telecom companies do nothing but copy each other and are NEVER original.

 Hence, I don’t know about you, but as an audio engineer- telecom whore and maker of VoIP material every day, I complain, shout and blog that there is ‘ABSOLUTELY NO NEED’ to squeeze bandwidth further to traverse telephone lines, even below 3K which they still TDM (Time Division multiplex).
-Non geeks keep on moving, or you really are gonna die sooner.
+Non geeks keep on moving, or your flesh will start to slide off you and you really are gonna die sooner.

 Telecom companies make the money honey and give us facilities, but no quality.
 Now we are all subject to the dumbed down syndrome; ‘Oh nobody will notice – MP3 at any coding is great quality audio’.
 Like anything else thrown at us these days, we all numbingly except it.
-No matter it might be transmitted over EHF or fibre in the ground which has bandwidth beyond imagination.
+No matter it might be transmitted over Extremely High Frequencies (EHF) or fibre in the ground which has bandwidth beyond imagination.

-Does anyone agree that with each advertised network ‘upgrade’, the call quality often seem to degrade.
+Does anyone agree that with each advertised network ‘upgrade’, the call quality often seems to degrade.
 Actually, it is frightening and getting worse by the call?
 Connection times are much much slower as well.
 It is important to note that these telecom companies boast 3G or now they will be calling it 4G, but same towers, same coverage and half the time you are back down to GPRS or EDGE because 3G over air has NEVER been solid.
+I don’t know why, but it aint!
 We really do have to wait now until 5G surfaces and if Nostradamus was on the ball, none of us reading this will EVER live long enough to see it.

 It is a conundrum.
 Likewise, I am not sure Digital Terrestrial TV will survive or if not still born because there is little sense in it.
 Satellite is so prevalent with a bigger footprint commercially for less bucks.
 Even then, channels are still VoIP routed across networks.